Table of Contents

 SaaS cost allocation

-Finout's MegaBill ingests SaaS billing data alongside cloud, Kubernetes, and AI spend, applying the same Virtual Tag allocation logic across every cost source so teams get one complete view of their technology spend rather than separate reports for each category.
+Finout’s MegaBill ingests SaaS billing alongside cloud, Kubernetes, and AI spend, and applies the same Virtual Tag logic so teams get one unified allocation model.

 Chargeback vs. Showback